andrew-torda/seq_compat/README.md

 # To Do

-Add an option for chimera output.
+In the entropy program, we can write entropy to a file in chimera format.
+Add an option to write the presence/absence to a file for chimera.
+Sometimes you want to see which parts of a structure are unique.

 # Implementation
 Sequences are read by the `seq` package.
 This is used by the other programs. `seq` has a `seq` structure and a `seqgrp` structure. `seq`s have a comment (utf-8 strings) and a sequence (a set of ascii bytes).